sean00002/multi-site-BIRD/README.md

 3. `Required_Python_Packages`
     - All __required__ customized packages for this project.
 4. `BIRD`
-    - published single-site BIRD model
+    - published single-site BIRD model and its accessories.
-5.
+5. `cmdstan-2.27.0`
+    - cmdStan version for this project.
+6. `JABS`
+    - JABS algorithm to control FDR, including simplified ASE model and its simulation accessories.
+7. `P_simulation`
+    - simulation to investigate `p`'s effect on logit transformation.